-3.3.1 Financial instruments carried at fair value
+2.3.1 Financial instruments carried at fair value

-The Organisation's interest rate swap agreement (refer to Note 26) is fair valued on the basis of a valuation technique base on discounted cash flows determined by reference to forward interest rates at the end of the reporting period.
+The Organisation's interest rate swap agreement (refer to Note 25) is fair valued on the basis of a valuation technique base on discounted cash flows determined by reference to forward interest rates at the end of the reporting period.
 Accordingly, the derivative financial instruments are categorised as level 2 instruments since initial recognition.

 The fair value of financial assets at FVOCI and FVPL, consisting of listed equity securities traded in active markets, is based on quoted market prices at the end of each reporting period.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer or broker and those prices represent actual and regularly occurring market transactions on an arm's length basis.
 The quoted market price used for financial assets held by the Organisation is the current bid price.
 The fair value of equity securities that are not traded in an active market (for instance, investments in unlisted local private companies) is mainly estimated by reference to the net asset backing of the investee and the use of valuation techniques, principally discounted cash flow models.
 When the Organisation uses valuation techniques, it makes assumptions that are based on market conditions existing at the end of each reporting period.
-The valuation techniques used are supported by observable market prices or rates since their variables include only data from observable markets.
+The valuation techniques include only data from observable markets.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
 If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.

-The Organisation's financial assets comprising equity securities with a carrying amount of €2,554,416 (2018: €3,561,630) are categorised as level 1 instruments since these investments are listed in an active market.
+The Organisation's financial assets comprising equity securities with a carrying amount of $\in 1,434,491$ (2019: $\in 2,554,415$) are categorised as level 1 instruments since these investments are listed in an active market.
 These assets have been categorised as level 1 since initial recognition.
-With respect to investments with a carrying amount of €2,305,328 (2018: €2,305,328) the fair value is determined by reference to level 2 categorisation and is deemed to approximate carrying amounts.
+With respect to investments with a carrying amount of $\in 2,305,329$ (2019: $\in 2,305,329$) the fair value is determined by reference to level 2 categorisation and is deemed to approximate carrying amounts.

-3.3.2 Financial instruments not carried at fair value
+2.3.2 Financial instruments not carried at fair value

-At 31 December 2019 and 2018 the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the combined financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
+At 31 December 2020 and 2019 the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the combined financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.